This blog may contain affiliate links. Read our disclosure policy for more info.

 The Mount Crichton Loop Track is one of the shortest day hikes near Queenstown. this means that it is accessible by almost anyone and great for those with limited time.
-Heres everything you need to know about the Mount Crichton Loop Track.
+Here’s everything you need to know about the Mount Crichton Loop Track.

 Along the trail, you can find stunning waterfalls, spectacular viewpoints, and interesting history.
 If you are after a short and easy hike to enjoy a beautiful day around Queenstown the Mount Crichton Loop track is a great choice!

 Here’s everything you need to know about the Mount Crichton Loop track!

-Where is the start of the trail?
+Where is the start of the Mount Crichton Loop Track?

 The Mount Crichton Loop Track starts from the main highway that connects Queenstown and Glenorchy.
-The car park for the trail is just past the entrance to the Twelve Mile Delta campground turn off on the left-hand side of the road (if you’re driving from Queenstown).
+The parking lot for the trail is just past the entrance to the Twelve Mile Delta campground turn off on the left-hand side of the road (if you’re driving from Queenstown).

 How hard is the Mount Crichton Loop Track?